mandiant/flare-floss/README.md

 ## Scripts
 FLOSS also contains additional python scripts in the [scripts](scripts) folder which can be used to load its output into other tools such as Binary Ninja or IDA pro.
-For detailed description of these scripts review the documentation [here]
+For detailed description of these scripts review the documentation [here](scripts/README.md).